Solidarity (Brazil)

+Solidarity was founded by Paulinho da Força, union leader and former president of the Força Sindical trade union centre.
+The new party reflected its origin on the Força Sindical: to be a labourist party, but with a less ideological and more pragmatic approach.

 In the 2022 Brazilian general election, Solidarity supported the pre-candidacy of Lula da Silva in the 2022 Brazilian general election under the alliance Let's go together for Brazil.
 It remains allied with the Workers Party & other coalition members.

-Following the elections, the party announced plans to merge with the Republican Party of the Social Order.
+Following the elections, the party announced plans to merge with the Republican Party of the Social Order, with PROS joining an enlarged party under the same name.
+The Superior Electoral Court approved the merger on February 14, 2023.

 Ideology

 The party identifies itself as centre-left and social-democratic.
 The party has strong links with Força Sindical, a labour union that historically strongly opposes the hegemony of Central Única dos Trabalhadores and other leftist labour movements in favor of a less ideological and more pragmatic approach, "Sindicalismo de Resultados" (Unionism of Results), which means less ideology and more direct gains for the working class.

 The party supports a world-view following social constructionism and social constructivism.